piaeunice/personalweb/README.md

 # Hello World! 👋🌍 I am Pia Eunice Joi Caibigan.
-Welcome to my digital space! 💻🩷 This is a responsive, modern personal website built to reflect my identity as a second-Year BSIT student with a growing passion for technology, web development, and digital innovation.
+Welcome to my digital space! 💻🩷 This is a responsive, modern personal website built to reflect my identity as a second-year BSIT student with a growing passion for technology, web development, and digital innovation.
 The website showcases my skills, projects, and written work, while offering a clean and accessible interface for visitors.

 ## 🚀 Purpose
 This website serves as a digital space to: